I went for a 150-minute ride with Fitbit Air, Whoop and an ECG Strap. Here’s what I found

 Another interesting metric that pops out is the breathing rate.
 The ECG detects breathing by reading two related signals: as the lungs fill and empty, the chest wall moves and the ECG electrode position shifts slightly, changing the electrical signal; separately, the heart rate itself speeds up and slows down subtly in sync with each breath, a well-established phenomenon called respiratory sinus arrhythmia (now you know…I’ll test you later).

-Garmin derives breathing rate by a similar method.
+Garmin derives breathing rate using a similar method, based on HRV from a chest strap.

 Fourth Frontier claims to have correlated its determination of breathing rate with an ability to define VT1 and VT2 — essentially leading to ventilatory training zones which are an excellent complement to HR and power zones over long duration, where, for example, cardiac drift impacts the usefulness of HR zones.
 I need to look into this some more before writing a review, as I know there is a competing and seemingly unique method put forward by Tymewear VitalPro, which combines an ECG/HRV with a strain gauge on the rear of the chest strap — the strain gauge is used to determine lung expansion, and hence an estimate of volume and breath rate can be inferred.
 That company also claims correlations with VT1 and VT2 (they supply Jumbo-Visma and TymeWear might also be in the news some more in the coming weeks — just saying).